The adopted Local Plan for St Edmundsbury Council and emerging local plans for Forest Heath Council

 Planning and building control system - offline from 27 to 31 March 2019

 We will be unable to acknowledge, register or issue decisions on any applications during this period.
 Applications submitted during this time will be processed in the week commencing 1 April 2019 by West Suffolk Council.
 We apologise for any inconvenience.

-This section explores the planning policies for West Suffolk covering Forest Heath District Council and St Edmundsbury Borough Council.
-Each local planning authority has to produce a Local Plan, which sets the long term planning and land use policies within their area.
+Local planning authorities have to produce a Local Plan, which sets the long term planning and land use policies within the area.

 To address future planning requirements it is necessary to undertake the following: